 Ideal Temperature Range: between 70° -80° F

 Ideal Fish Tank Size: Minimum 30 gallons, The Bloodfin tetras, are easy to care for.
-These fish species appreciate it if their tank or aquarium is decorated to imitate their natural environment.
-You can add some driftwood, rocks, twisted roots, or some aquarium plants to make the aquarium like a neutral habitat for them.
+These fish species appreciate if their tank or aquarium is decorated to imitate their natural environment.
+So you can add some driftwood, rocks, twisted roots, or some aquarium plants to make the aquarium like a neutral habitat for them.

-Food Requirements: They eat flake food, but they also like what they eat in the wild, so you can also feed them with worms, shrimps, and frozen food supplements to ensure the best nutrition.
+Food Requirements: They eat flake food, but you can also feed them with worms, shrimps, and frozen food supplements to ensure the best nutrition.
 Bloodfin Tetras are very active and need to eat more frequently than other fish since they constantly burn the calories they consume.
 Feed them 2-3 times a day on whatever they can eat within 2-3 minutes for best feeding results.

 These small fish species with silver bodies and red fins are stunning to look at.
 Bloodfin Tetras are also extremely hardy fish and are adaptable to slight changes in the water quality as long as they have enough swimming space and vegetation.
 They are also very easy to please, making them an ideal ornamental fish to raise in small aquaponics systems.